Picnic Tray BLTs

 Preheat your oven to 400 degrees F.

 Line an aluminum baking tin with paper towels.
-Place cooked bacon, jalapeños and all other ingredients, save for the mayo and bread, in the pan in an eye-pleasing way.
+Place cooked bacon, jalapeños, and all other ingredients, save for the mayo and bread.
+This is your serving dish, so make it look as eye-pleasing as possible.
 Cover.

-Transport to your tailgate with the bread, mayo and a plastic knife for serving & spreading.
+Transport to your tailgate with the bread, mayo, and a plastic knife for serving & spreading.
+Have fun!

-Unless you're wrapping hot dogs, we prefer to always buy thick cut bacon.
-The signature texture, crunch, chew and smokieness of bacon is best conveyed in a thick cut.
+Unless we’re wrapping hot dogs, we prefer to buy thick cut bacon.
+The signature texture, crunch, chew, and smokiness of bacon is best conveyed in a thick cut.